balajich/spring-cloud-session-6-microservices-distributed-tracing/README.md

              <artifactId>spring-cloud-starter-stream-rabbit</artifactId>
          </dependency>
 ```
 **application.yml** in employee-api.
-Asking zipkin to use RabbitMQ as messagebus and Sleuth to send every trace informatikon
+Asking zipkin to use RabbitMQ as messagebus and Sleuth to send every trace information.
-by default Sleuth will send olny 10% of trace information
+By default, Sleuth will send only 10% of trace information.
 ```yaml
  zipkin:
      sender: